EKozlakov/CPE322A-D6/lab1and2/readme.md

 Following the audio recording lab, I attempted to capture images using the same camera I used as a microphone.
 This was accomplished by installing fswebcam by way of the instructions on Professor Lu's IoT repository [here](https://github.com/kevinwlu/iot/tree/master/lesson2#connect-a-usb-webcam-to-raspberry-pi-install-fswebcam-and-save-images).
 Below are 5 images I took using the webcam, under different paramters.

 ### image1.jpg
 Commandline entry: `fswebcam image.jpg`.
 Since resolution was not specified, it defaulted to 382x288.
-Below is the output.
+Below is the output: an image of my Raspberry Pi.
 ![image.jpg](lab2files/image.jpg)

 ### image2.jpg